ozfortress/ozfortress_docs/docs/rulesets/highlander/index.md

 Teams may request an extension for a playoff match through their bracket’s League Administrator.
 If an extension is granted, both teams must agree on a date within the allocated time.
 Opposing teams are not obligated to play within the extended period although compromise and sportsmanship between teams are encouraged.

+### 3.1.1.
+Match Communications
+Match Communications are used to discuss the essential details for official ozfortress matches.
+It is expected that for the duration of discussion around an official match, teams and by extension players, do not post anything non-essential to the flow of the match.

+The following should be present within all Match Communications:
++ Match date/day & times, or negotiation of such.
++ Any and all mercenary requests, along with approval of mercenaries.
++ logs.tf links for each map played.
++ Anything else that teams deem essential to the correct running of their official match.

 ### 3.2.
 Match Deadlines
 **Match time set**: 7:00 PM Tuesday